Adri-Antanon/i18n-portfolio/README.md

 # Multi-language Portfolio

-A portfolio template built using React where you can add any language you want.
+A portfolio template built using React where you can add any language you want and have dark and light theme.

 ## Preview